 A theater technical director coordinates all technical aspects of a theatrical production.
-The work requires skills in multiple creative and analytical fields and is one of the top level positions in technical theater staff.
+Technical director theater jobs require skills in multiple creative and analytical fields, and the role is one of the top level positions in technical theater staff.
 Technical directors may be employed as in-house theater or educational theater staff or contracted by theater groups and traveling shows.

 A technical director must be able to work safely around power tools, on ladders and lifts, and around electricity.
-The work often involves getting dirty or dusty and being around paint fumes.
+Technical director theater jobs often involve getting dirty or dusty and being around paint fumes.
 For theaters where hands-on work with various crews is required, the technical director must be physically fit enough to spend most of the day on his feet or kneeling, crouching, reaching and exerting his muscles through the use of hand and power tools.

 Technical Director Salary

 Salaries vary greatly depending on the size of the company employing the technical director and the company's location.
 Salaries vary according to the size and location of the theater as well as the experience of the director.
 Cities with high-budget production houses, such as New York, Los Angeles and Las Vegas, may offer the most lucrative positions.